IgniteUI/igniteui-angular-i18n/README.md

 ## Purpose

-This respository stores the Japanese and Korean resource strings for the Ignite UI for Angular `i18n`.
-The English resource strings are stored in the [Ignite UI for Angular](https://github.com/IgniteUI/igniteui-angular) repository.
-It also contains the interfaces for each localizable component's `resourceStrings` property.
-They can be used as a schema for creating custom resource strings.
+This respository stores resource strings for the Ignite UI for Angular `i18n`.
+The English resource strings and the interfaces for each localizable component's `resourceStrings` property are stored in the [Ignite UI for Angular](https://github.com/IgniteUI/igniteui-angular) repository.
+The interfaces can be used as a schema for creating custom resource strings.

 ## File Usage

-An npm package will be produced and it will be referenced in the Ignite UI for Angular product.
+An npm package will be produced and it could be referenced alongside with the igniteui-angular in the clients' projects.

 ## Branches

 The branching scheme must follow the [Ignite UI for Angular](https://github.com/IgniteUI/igniteui-angular) branching.
-Work in the master branch, and when we are getting ready for a release, create a versioned branch (ex.
-6.2.x).
-This will allow the build to get the correct version of the files.
+In order to get the correct resource strings the `igniteui-angular` and `igniteui-angular-i18n` packages should have the same version in the clients' projects.